How to Choose the Best Privacy Trees

 Choosing the Right Privacy Trees for Your Yard

 Each property owner must consider their unique needs when deciding what the best trees for privacy are.
-This comes down to not only the space, size and slope of your yard but your tastes as well.
+This comes down to not only the space, size, and slope of your yard but your tastes as well.
 It’s also important for homeowners to think ahead to what their privacy screen will look like once their plantings mature.

 Privacy Screen Height and Width

-When choosing the right type of privacy trees for your home, you must consider the full mature size of the plant.
+When choosing the right type of privacy trees or shrubs for your home, you must consider the full mature size of the plant.
 You’ll want to make sure that the plants reach the right height for your desired screen when they’re full grown.
-On the one hand, you’ll want your trees to be tall enough to hide particular views.
+On the one hand, you’ll want your plants to be tall enough to hide particular views.
 On the other hand, you don’t want them to be so tall that they may reach overhead power lines and endanger your home.

-Width is another important consideration for your privacy trees.
+Width is another important consideration for your privacy trees and shrubs.
 If you’re planting along neighboring property lines, you’ll want to make sure your screen isn’t encroaching on your neighbor’s yard.
 The full width of the plant at its mature stage will also help you determine the spacing between each one.
 The screen may initially have large gaps between each plant, but this will fill in over time.

 Amount of Usable Space